boltlabs-inc/tss-ecdsa/benches/README.md

 | signing  part 1   | presign   | 289 ms    | 700 ms    | 1145 ms    |
 | signing  part 2   | sign   | not evaluated (fast)    | not evaluated (fast)    | not evaluated (fast)    |

+It takes < #nodes > * < reported value > seconds for all the nodes to run in series on a single machine.
+We performed division to get the reported numbers, but there might be a little extra overhead for sending and buffering and so on.

 ### Macbook Pro

+We also ran the tss-ecdsa protocol with 3 parties on a regular Macbook Pro with Apple M1 Pro Chip and 16 GB Memory.
+The results are as follows:

 | tss-ecdsa protocol | keygen   | aux-info   | presign   | sign   |
 | :---   | :--- | :--- | :--- | :--- |